nicolas-levi-valensi/posture_control/README.md

 but the labels corresponding to the model output have to be corresponding.
 The model output is trained with the *.csv files sorted alphabetically.

+Echap while focused on OpenCV video output window to end the process by default (key code 27).

 ### Used Packages

 * **Mediapipe** - hand landmarks acquisition.